SauravSinghChandel/message-board/README.md

 ## Project details
 ### Starting the app

 Running the main.py file should get the app started.
-Fernet needs to be installed.
+Requirements need to be installed.
 ### The Docs folder
 ##### Contains:
 - Component Architecture - Contains individual component details
-- performance_reviews/ Sprint_2- Contains all the performance reviews done by everyone.
+- performance_reviews/ - Contains all the performance reviews done by everyone.
 - user_stories/ - Contains all the user stories
 - meetingNotes.md - Contains the meeting notes.
 - applogic.md - Contains the applogic.
 Used only as a reference.